alperkan1/Dublin-Airport-Plane-Spotters/README.md

 - As a site owner, I want users to share their images and experiences with us.
 - As a site owner, I want users to be able to give their feedback.
 - As a site owner, I want users to be able to navigate the site easily.
-- As a site owner, I want to be able to contact users with news letters.
+- As a site owner, I want to be able to contact users with newsletters.

 ### iii.
 User Requirement